giovanniguadagnini/cctf-group5/README.md

 6) Reset the timeout to 10 using **./change_rate.sh genuine_client_ip 10**

 ## Secure CCTF
-As blue team: the script will be used to protect a small php application As red team: the script will be used to attack a small php web application
+As blue team: the script will be used to protect a small php application.
+As red team: the script will be used to attack a small php web application.

 ### Step to startup the machines
 1) Download last updates: **git pull**